 If this a wireless interface, the page will contain many additional options to configure the wireless portion of the interface.
 Consult Wireless for details.

-Selecting a Gateway from the drop-down list, or adding a new gateway and selecting it, will cause pfSense to treat that interface as a WAN type interface for NAT and related functions.
+Selecting a Gateway from the drop-down list, or adding a new gateway and selecting it, will direct the firewall to treat this interface as a WAN type interface for NAT and related functions.
 This is not desirable for internal-facing interfaces such as LAN or a DMZ.
 Gateways may still be utilized on those interfaces for static routes and other purposes without selecting a Gateway here on the interfaces page.